ReflectionHLE/ReflectionHLE/notes-restoration.md

 original EXE, this codebase includes recreated code for the following title:
 - Super 3-D Noah's Ark v1.0, Wisdom Tree release (DOS port).

+Furthermore, as a bonus, an early Wolfenstein 3D alpha/beta build (which appeared to find its way out back on April 1992, if not earlier) can also be recreated:
+- Wolfenstein 3D (Shareware), early March 1992 build.

 The originally released WOLF3D.PRJ file was used as a base for the various project files included in this source tree.
 Each of them can be used for building a specific game version out of the ones above.